-Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Roadrunner Resource Center for support (resources@linnbenton.edu, or see www.linnbenton.edu/RRC under Student Support for Current Students).
+Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Roadrunner Resource Center for support (www.linnbenton.edu/student-services/other-resources/roadrunner-resource-center.php).
 That office can help students get connected to resources to help.
 Notify the instructor if you are comfortable in doing so.
 This will enable them to provide any resources that they may possess.